konung/trailblazer-rails-basic-setup/README.md

 ## Initial Setup
 **Warning 1:** You need to use Ruby 2.2 ~ 2.3 .
 There are currently problems with Rails 5 with TRB on Ruby 2.4 yet because of the Bignum/ Fixnum change and changes to Forwardable.
-As well as some other gems don't work yet.
+As well as some other common non-trb gems  don't work yet.
 There is a .ruby-version file in the root of the project, that indicated which version of ruby to be used by rbenv, if you use it.
 It's locked to 2.3.4 , but you can try it with other versions.

 **Warning 2:** If you are going to have loading problems - 50% of problems with loading stuff in Rails + TRB can be traced to Spring and/or Rails autoloading.
 If you disable spring from the getgo, you may save yourself some headaches.
 TRB inspired tests, run very fast without spring.
 But there are some brave souls, who have been using Spring with success.
 The other 50% of loading problems usually end up being incorrectly namespaced Concepts - Cells, Operations, Contracts, etc.